One dead in New Iberia shooting

 NEW IBERIA, La.
 (KLFY) One person, who has not yet been identified, has died after being shot shortly just after 8 p.m.
 Wednesday on Anderson Street in New Iberia.

-Family members have confirmed with KLFY that the victim, a male, was shot multiple times by a gunman who then fled the scene.
+Family members have confirmed with KLFY that the victim, a male, was shot by a gunman who then fled the scene.

 Police Spokesperson Sgt.
 Daesha Hughes confirmed the fatal shooting, but did not have any additional information.

-Note: UPDATE: The man killed in Wednesday night’s shooting has been identified by New Iberia Police as Tommie Boloney, 40.